A step-by-step guide if your dog is hit by a car

 When approaching an accident, the most important element is your safety.
 Fundamentally, if you are injured, you will be unable to help your pet.
-Make sure that all traffic has stopped.
-Alert everyone that there has been an accident, in order to avoid the possibility of additional casualties.
+Make sure that all traffic has stopped and alert everyone that there has been an accident, in order to avoid the possibility of additional casualties.

 Be aware of oncoming traffic to ensure that it is not posing an additional danger.
 It is important to check for fuel spillage or potential fire risk and inform the fire service – turn off car ignitions.
 Put on hazard lights and encourage other cars to do the same.